In this article, I will speak about the pros and cons of traveling to Dubrovnik, Croatia, as discovered during our short stay there.

 Pro: The streets of Dubrovnik

 We took the bus to Dubrovnik and spent the afternoon wandering the streets.
 Dubrovnik is a very clean town, with wonderful old buildings, extremely well maintained.
-It was a feast to the eyes to explore the narrow passageways and cobbled streets of Dubrovnik.
+It was a feast to the eyes to explore the narrow passageways and cobbled streets while traveling to Dubrovnik.

 Con: The merchants and the performing artists

-Another bad experience, not long after that.
+Another bad experience, not long after that while I was traveling to Dubrovnik.
 We arrived in town during Dubrovnik’s annual Summer Festival and there was a show in a square, on public space.
 The place was very crowded so we tried to find an emptier area.
 We soon discovered why it was so: a woman who had spread her merchandise on the street in front of her shop was rudely shooing anyone who was approaching the street next to her merchandise (on public space, I repeat) unless they wanted to buy something.

 Sure, maybe some will say these are exceptions, as I’ve read some really nice things on Dubrovnik’s inhabitants.
-But seeing several performing artists plus the shopkeeper behave that way in under 4 consecutive hours doesn’t really paint a pretty picture.
+But seeing several performing artists plus the shopkeeper behave that way in under 4 consecutive hours doesn’t really make one want to go traveling to Dubrovnik anytime soon.

 Con: Eating at Restaurant Amoret